joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/14/us/politics/green-cards-immigration-deportation-trump.html

 **N.Y.C.
 Second-Home Tax May Affect Homes With $1 Million ‘Market Value’**\
-`The new tax surcharge will be phased in over two stages, as the city and state work out a better way to identify which high-end pieds-à-terre will be affected.`\
+`The so-called market value is a government metric that often underestimates a home’s actual worth.
+The new tax will be phased in as the city and state work out which properties it will affect.`\
 https://www.nytimes.com/2026/05/14/nyregion/nyc-second-home-tax-rates.html

 **Leader of Reform U.K. Says £5 Million Gift Was ‘Reward’ for Brexit**\